NoxiousChain/RAiD-adblocker/README.md

 - The extension scans webpages for common ad elements (e.g., ad containers, iframes, promoted content)
 - It removes ads dynamically and observes webpage changes to block newly loaded ads
-- The popup UI fetches and displays the number of ads blocked in real time
+- The popup UI fetches and displays the number of ads blocked in real-time

 ## 📄 File Structure